yaroslavyaroslav/yaroslavyaroslav.github.io/content/posts/Generic protocol workaround.md

 }
 ```

-Leaving API design quality out of scope, let’s work with what we’ve got.

-In this case preferred solution would be to implement one generic method and three structures, one for each given result case and one for response itself.
+The preferred solution would be to implement one generic method and three structures, one for each given result case, and one for the response itself.

-Let’s do it:
+We can define structs for each type of the result object:

 ```swift
 // `result` object for first kind of server response struct ResultFirstKind: Decodable {